 And here is the system output.

-Now let’s see how to do the same as the previous code but without using the delay() function, that is, the expected blink without delay.
+Now let’s see how to do the same as the previous code but without using the delay() function, i.e., the long-awaited blink without delay.

-The general idea is that, instead of stopping the execution for a certain time, we will let it run normally.
-At a certain point we check the time elapsed between triggers.
-If the elapsed time is greater than the desired interval, we will perform the specified action.
+The general idea is that, instead of stopping execution for a certain time, we let it run normally.
+At a certain point, we check the elapsed time between triggers.
+If the elapsed time is greater than the desired interval, we will perform the set action.
 In this example, change the LED state with toggleLed().

 //Blink without delay